kowais915/HackMIT-21/ReadMe.md

 # HacKMIT'21
 ### This app aims towards a cleaner environmnet.
 Since littering is a major problem in Pakistan so I thought there's should be a fun app that locates bins and encourage people to avoid littering.
 The locates trash bins on campus.
 I am working on more functionalities.
+The map shown is my school - Ghulam Ishaq Khan Institute of Engineering Sciences & Technology.
 [Check out the app here.](https://kowais915.github.io/HackMIT-21/)

 $~~~~$